WorldVistA/patch-module/doc/linux_config.md

 Peter Li created the two machines, forum-a.osehra.org and forum-b.osehra.org. based on Rackspace CentOS 6.
 This is done through the Rackspace console.

+In addition to this, create two extra disks of 500G and 20G and attach them to the machine.
+We refer to these disks later.

 ## DNS Set-up (Step #2)...

 The IP address of each of forum-a and forum-b are assigned and do not change.
 Only one of